autodesk-platform-services/aps-cost-analysis/README.md

 ![screenshot](screenshot.png)

-This is an APS Responsive Connected Database: A responsive javascript based web application that showcases the use of APS Viewer and APS web services, working in a connected environment with integrated data from MONGODB database.
+This is an APS Cost Analysis Sample: A responsive javascript based web application that showcases the use of APS Viewer and APS web services, working in a connected environment with integrated data from MONGODB database.
+This sample helps in analysing cost breakdown of a model as per material property.

 ## Development